upzelo/upzelojs/README.md

 If you have buttons or links that have an ID attribute of 'cancel' that you don’t want to launch a cancellation flow, then you need to supply a custom selector.
 This will override the default and prevent loading a cancellation flow on those elements.

-If you have multiple cancel elements on your website or application, you can supply multiple CSS selectors to the ‘selector’ attribute in **Step 2**.
+If you have multiple cancel elements on your website or application, you can supply multiple CSS selectors to the ‘selector’ attribute (option 2) or config (option 2) in **Step 1**.

 # Implementation Steps